 Growing and Manufacturing Marijuana in New York

-According to the New York Public Health Law, it’s a misdemeanor to cultivate cannabis within the state’s boundaries.
-This offense is punishable by up to as $100 fine and up to 1 year in prison.
+According to the New York Public Health Law, it’s a misdemeanor to cultivate more than 6 cannabis plants.
+This offense is punishable by up to a $1000 fine and up to 1 year in prison.
 These offenders are also guilty of possession of marijuana as well and face those penalties as well.

 Parmeter v.
 Feinberg makes it possible for the state of New York to charge an offender with the crimes of “possession” and “cultivation” if that person is caught growing cannabis.
 Therefore, the more marijuana someone grows, the more they are in possession of, making the charges more severe.